Regeneron (REGN) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the biopharmaceutical company had lost 1.46% in the past month.
-In that same time, the Medical sector lost 2.88%, while the S&P 500 gained 3.44%.
+Coming into today, shares of the biopharmaceutical company had gained 3.38% in the past month.
+In that same time, the Medical sector lost 0.75%, while the S&P 500 gained 6.1%.

 Regeneron will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $10.22, up 4.61% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.07 billion, up 7.42% from the prior-year quarter.
+On that day, Regeneron is projected to report earnings of $10.22 per share, which would represent year-over-year growth of 4.61%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.07 billion, up 7.42% from the year-ago period.

 REGN's full-year Zacks Consensus Estimates are calling for earnings of $41.09 per share and revenue of $12.78 billion.
 These results would represent year-over-year changes of -8.65% and +4.96%, respectively.